 Roseville, California Estate Planning Lawyers

 Our lawyers can help you determine if a trust is right for you.
-Call Yee Law Group, PC, PC today at (916) 599-7297 to speak to an experienced estate planning lawyer about your needs and goals.
+Call Yee Law Group Inc., PC today at (916) 599-7297 to speak to an experienced estate planning lawyer about your needs and goals.

 This website has been prepared by Yee Law Group Inc., PC for informational purposes only and does not, and is not intended to, constitute legal advice.
 The information is not provided in the course of an attorney-client relationship and is not intended to substitute for legal advice from an attorney licensed in your jurisdiction.